Residents discuss their caseloads on the McLean Schizophrenia and Bipolar Disorders Inpatient Unit, a major clinical rotation of the PGY2 year.

-The PGY2 year starts the formal full-time psychiatric training for the MGH-McLean psychiatry resident.
+The PGY-2 year starts the formal full-time psychiatric training for the MGH-McLean psychiatry resident.
 The goal of this year is to establish a foundation of knowledge in the diagnosis and treatment of acutely and seriously ill psychiatric patients.
 Residents will become proficient in the assessment of patients in a variety of settings, and will become familiar with the fundamental treatment modalities now available to psychiatrists.
 Residents are assigned to a balanced set of core experiences.
-Throughout the year, residents attend core didactic seminars, training group and interdisciplinary case conferences to supplement their clinical experience.
+Throughout the year, residents attend core didactic seminars, T-group and interdisciplinary case conferences to supplement their clinical experience.

-Core Rotation – MGH Acute Psychiatry Service (Three months)
+MGH Acute Psychiatry Service (APS) (3 Months)

 Residents rotate for three months through the MGH Acute Psychiatry Service (APS), a high-volume inner-city emergency service within the MGH Emergency Department.
 During this rotation, the resident will assess patients with acute psychiatric illnesses, and manage the early manifestation and disposition of cases to a variety of settings.
 Residents take three sets of week-long nightfloat during this rotation.